 If you’d like to take up Blind Football then visit the Blind Football Association website for details of the game plus how to find your nearest club.

 All national and local radio stations have coverage of sports’ events including football.
 Radio 5 Live is particularly good for in-depth football coverage.

-Clive Gifford wrote the audio guides for our tactile and audio Footbal book, and has published many brilliant books containing masses of stats and facts about football.
+Clive Gifford wrote the audio guides for our Touch to See book about football and has published many brilliant books containing masses of stats and facts about football.
 Check out Clive’s website for details of his books and tips on how to improve your own game.

 Great Places To Visit

-The National Football Museum, Manchester is THE place to go if you want to find out more about the beautiful game.
-It’s the world’s biggest museum dedicated to football so there’s something for everyone, whether you’re a die hard footie fan or would just like a great day out.
-Discover more about your favourite Club, see iconic photographs and memorabilia and have a go at their interactive Football Plus+ area where you can try out your skills.
-The Museum is fully accessible and assistance dogs are welcome.
+The National Football Museum, Manchester is the place to go if you want to find out more about the beautiful game.
+It’s the world’s biggest museum dedicated to football so there’s something for everyone, whether you’re a die-hard footie fan or would just like a great day out.
+Discover more about your favorite club, see iconic photographs and memorabilia and have a go at their interactive Football Plus+ area where you can try out your skills.
+The museum is fully accessible and assistance dogs are welcome.